Deformation Theory for Finite Cluster Complexes: Coefficients, Gradings, and Bases of Cluster Monomials

 \subsection{Positively Graded Cluster Algebras}

-We will consider $\ZZ^d$-gradings on $\A(\tB)$ such that every cluster variable is homogeneous.
+We will consider $\ZZ^d$-gradings on $\A(\tB)$ such that every cluster variable is homogeneous, where $d$ is some natural number.
 Observe that this is equivalent to the condition that all the exchange relations are homogeneous.
 A systematic study of these gradings was initiated in \cite{Gra} and we follow this approach.
 Although we allow frozen variables, our discussion essentially follows from that of \cite[\S 3]{Gra}.

 \begin{defn} A \emph{graded seed} is a triple $(\tx,\tB,D)$, where $(\tx,\tB)$ is a seed in $\F$ and $D\in \Mat_{m \times d}(\ZZ)$ such that $ \tB^\tr D=0$. \end{defn}